bhurghundii/bhurghundii.github.io/_articles/kandr.md

 The early excercises are cool enough to get you writing C code.
 The explanations are world class too.

-## The really good

-It's 2023 and we've got tooling which isn't covered by the book.
-I highly recommend figuring out how to use a debugger if you are doing this because it makes life so much more bearable.

 ## The ok

 The excercises are hit or miss, especially the later ones.
 Some of them are quite ambigious in their wording and I found myself solving an interpretation and looking up the answer on CLC and finding out I was wrong.